 The core outcome measure for tracking progress in the Community Traffic Safety Programs area is the number of drivers age 20 or younger involved in fatal crashes.
-FARS data show that the 5-year average for this measure decreased 26% from 144 in 2009-2013 to 106 in 2013-2017.
-Because of this decline, the target of 109.8 set for 2015-2019 has been met and exceeded.
+Since 2014, the five-year moving average number of drivers under age 21 involved in fatal crashes has been on a downward trend, reaching 97.6 in 2018.
+This average exceeds the target of 102.1 set for 2016-2020.